bwplotka/my/slides/optimizing-go-for-clouds/go-poland-meetup-11-2020/PITCHME.md

 ![shadow, drag=40, drop=70 60 true, stretch=true, opacity=0.5](assets/images/slides/brute-force.jpeg)

 [drag=80 30, drop=50 60 true true, set=padded bg-gold align-left]
-Still there are limitations: Slow garbage collections for huge heaps and multicore architecture fun:
-IO, network, memory bandwidth etc
+This is not that easy: __Slow garbage collections for huge heaps__ and __multicore architecture "fun"__: races, IO, network, memory bandwidth saturations etc, add huge complexity and brings limits quite early.

 Note:
 Well, in practice it's not that nice as it looks.

 Concurrent programming is hard, despite Go having pretty amazing framework for it.
 With lots of go routines and channels, you will hit process scalability limitation at some point.
 Think about cases like resource starvation or garbage collection latency on an enormous heap so shared memory across go routines.

 Not mentioning other aspects like memory or disk IO bandwidth.
-At the end you have to optimize the code in some way or scale out of the single process.
+At the end you have to optimize the code in some way or scale out of the single process and do the operations efficiently.

 ---
 [drag=90, drop=50 7 true true, set=align-left]